openwisp/openwisp-monitoring/docs/user/configuring-iperf3-check.rst

 2. Ensure SSH access from OpenWISP is enabled on your devices
 -------------------------------------------------------------

-Follow the steps in :ref:`"Configuring Push Operations"
+Follow the steps in :doc:`"Configuring Push Operations"
-<configuring_push_operations>` section of the documentation to allow SSH
+</controller/user/push-operations>` section of the documentation to allow SSH
 access to you device from OpenWISP.

 .. important::